 Cloud Market in 2019 and Predictions for 2022

 Industry analyst firm Gartner predicts that the infrastructure-as-a-service (IaaS) market will grow by 35.9% in 2018 (only a slight decrease from 38.6% in 2017) to reach $40.8 billion by the end of the year.
-Even with IaaS YoY growth predictions decreasing (from 35.9% to 27.5%), IaaS is still the fastest-growing market segment, and is expected to reach $71.55 billion by 2021, a CAGR of 29.7%.
+Even with IaaS YoY growth predictions decreasing (from 35.9% to 27.5%), IaaS is still the fastest-growing market segment, and is expected to reach $83.5 billion by 2021.